 Sarma is traditionally prepared at home, though there are some restaurants that may serve it in the winter.
 It’s common to find sour cabbage at grocery stores throughout the Balkans.
 Otherwise in Europe and parts of the U.S., you may have to go to an international food store and look for canned sour cabbage.
 Try making sarma at home with this recipe here.

 Both sarma and stuffed peppers are considered “dolmas”, which refers to any type of stuffed vegetable.
-Similar to sarma, stuffed peppers are another savory winter staple in the Balkans.
-This dish consists of red or green peppers stuffed with rice and minced beef in tomato sauce.
+Similar to sarma, stuffed peppers are another savory staple in the Balkans.
+This dish consists of red or green peppers stuffed with rice and minced beef in tomato sauce, and is usually made in summer or fall when peppers are fresh.
 Some recipes call for baking the stuffed peppers, though I know that some people in Croatia boil the peppers.

 I’ve never seen stuffed peppers on a menu at a restaurant in the Balkans.
 Thus, they are usually better as a home-cooked meal.
 The good news is that they are easy to make, as the ingredients are rather simple.
 Check out this stuffed pepper recipe here.